 UPSERT is a special syntax addition to INSERT that causes the INSERT to behave as an UPDATE or a no-op if the INSERT would violate a uniqueness constraint.
 UPSERT is not standard SQL.
 UPSERT in SQLite follows the syntax established by PostgreSQL.
-UPSERT syntax was added to SQLite with version 3.24.0 (pending).
+UPSERT syntax was added to SQLite with version 3.24.0 (2018-06-04).

 An UPSERT is an ordinary INSERT statement that is followed by the special ON CONFLICT clause shown above.

 The syntax that occurs in between the "ON CONFLICT" and "DO" keywords is called the "conflict target".
 The conflict target specifies a specific uniqueness constraint that will trigger the upsert.
 The conflict target is required for DO UPDATE upserts, but is optional for DO NOTHING.
 A DO NOTHING upsert without a conflict target works the same as an INSERT OR IGNORE.

 If the insert operation would cause the uniqueness constraint identified by the conflict-target clause to fail, then the insert is omitted and either the DO NOTHING or DO UPDATE operation is performed instead.
 In the case of a multi-row insert, this decision is made separately for each row of the insert.

 Column names in the expressions of a DO UPDATE refer to the original unchanged value of the column, before the attempted INSERT.
 To use the value that would have been inserted had the constraint not failed, add the special "excluded." table qualifier to the column name.

 CREATE TABLE vocabulary(word TEXT PRIMARY KEY, count INT DEFAULT 1); INSERT INTO vocabulary(word) VALUES('jovial') ON CONFLICT(word) DO UPDATE SET count=count+1;